Loft Conversion Cost

 Internal Walls

-If you decide to split your new loft space into multiple rooms, you will need to add in the cost of the extra walls.
-To put in a stud wall and plater it will cost around £850.
+If you decide to split your new loft space into multiple rooms, you will need to add the cost of the extra walls.
+A stud wall and plater will cost around £850.

 Plumbing Cost

-The more plumbing you have, the more you will be paying.
-There is the cost of the materials as well as the cost of a plumber’s time.
-Usually, plumbers charge around £35-£45 per hour.
+The more plumbing you need to have, the higher the cost of the loft conversion.
+You will need to consider materials cost, as well as the hourly rate of a plumber - which is around £35 to £45 per hour.

 Electrics Cost

-The more electrical sockets and light you have, the more you will be paying.
-Electricians usual charge per hour rather than per job so you can save money by choosing easy to install items.
-The average per hour cost of an electrician is £50-£120
+The more electrical sockets and lights you have, the higher the price of an attic conversion.
+Electricians usually charge per hour rather than per job — so you can save money by picking easy-to-install items.

 Do I Need an Architect for a Loft Conversion?

-The first reason to get plans drawn up is that you can be sure the work can be completed and that it will be safe.
+The first reason to get plans drawn up is to ensure that the loft conversion work can be completed safely.

 The second reason to get plans is so that you have a clear and agreed-upon vision for what the final product will look like.
 Without plans, it is easy for you and your contractor to be working at cross purposes.
-With a set of plans drawn up, then you have a record of what you all expect the final project to look like.
+With a set of plans drawn up, you have a clear record of what the loft conversion should look like - there will be no ambiguity whatsoever.

 The cost of staircases varies dramatically.
-A basic staircase costs around £1,000-£1,200.
-If you want a custom-made designer staircase, you could be paying as much as £10,000.
+A basic staircase costs between £1,000 to £1,200.
+If you want a custom-made designer staircase, you could be paying as much as £10,000 though.

 There are some rules that govern the design of the staircase

 Building regulations limit you to a maximum of 16 steps in a straight line.
-Although most loft conversions only require 13.
+However, most loft conversions only require 13.

-The rise of each step can be no more than 22cm.
-Each step must be at least 22mm deep.
-Winders, steps that go around the corners but be at least 5cm deep at the smallest point.
+The rise of each step can be no more than 22cm and each step must be at least 22mm deep.
+Winder steps that go around the corners but be at least 5cm deep at the smallest point.

-The bannister must be at the height of at least 90cm above the pitch line of the stairs.
+The bannister must be at least 90cm above the pitch line of the stairs.
 The spindles must be spaced so that a solid ball with a 10cm diameter can’t pass through.

-A permanent staircase is required by building regulations, but that doesn’t mean that it has to be a traditional staircase.
-Spiral staircases have a smaller footprint than traditional staircases so it can be a good option in close quarters.
+Building regulations require a permanent staircase, but that doesn’t mean it has to be a traditional staircase.
+Spiral staircases have a smaller footprint than traditional staircases, so they can be a good option in close quarters.
 The cost of a spiral staircase starts at £1,000.

 Space-saving staircases with alternate treads start from £350.
-The most stripped-down option is to go for a no retractable ladder with a fixed bannister.
-These are the cheap option, starting at £150.
+The most stripped-down option is a no-retractable ladder with a fixed bannister.
+These are the cheapest options, starting at £150.

 Can I Have a Loft Conversion?